babylonhealth/Bento/README.md

 --- | ---
 `UITableView` | ✅
 `UICollectionView` | ❌

-free functions as alternative to operators | ❌
+Free functions as alternative to the operators | ❌

 ### Contributing ✍️